Cookie Consent by Free Privacy Policy Generator website

 • raw fruit and vegetables

-• used tea bags, leaves and coffee grounds
+• used tea leaves and coffee grounds

 • soiled pet bedding (but not cat or dog faeces)